The Supplier Skills Programme (SSP)

 - Units or a unit of qualification at basic level

-If you can’t find the training you need listed on the GOV.UK website, then you may still be able to obtain SSP grant funding for your training requirements.
+If you can’t find the training you need listed on the Ofqual website, then you may still be able to obtain SSP grant funding for your training requirements.

-In this instance, you should speak to either the GBSLEP Growth Hub or one of your local partners
+In this instance, you should speak to either the GBSLEP Growth Hub or one of your local partners, or call on the helpline 0800 032 3488.

 Before completing an SSP application form, we recommend that you check to ensure you are eligible against the SSP criteria.